Overview

 The Scheduler decides which Agent shall process the build job workloads, based on how best to utilise the spare capacity on the cluster and optimise your builds.

-Each Agent in the Cluster is connected to the Scheduler and reports its Status (such as number of build jobs running/pending, CPU% etc...)
+Each Agent in the Cluster is connected to the Scheduler and constantly reports its Status (such as number of build jobs running/pending, CPU% etc...).
+A scoring system is used to prioritise scheduling to an Agent with the build result already within its Cache, or to the least busy Agent.

 The turbo-scheduler.exe runs as a Windows Service.
 There is only one instance of this process within the Turbo Build Cluster.